initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 ![Spring-security-Oauth2.svg](/assets/images/spring-security-Oauth2-api-specs.svg)

-- When a client submits a request along with bearer token. `BearerTokenAuthenticationFilter` creates a `BearerTokenAuthenticationToken` of the type `Authentication`.
+- When a client submits a request along with bearer token.
+It is passed through the security filter chain.
+The `BearerTokenAuthenticationFilter` creates a `BearerTokenAuthenticationToken` of the type `Authentication`.

 - Next, The `AuthenticationManagerResolver` resolves the `AuthenticationManager` which in turn selects the specific `AuthenticationProvider`.

 - The `BearerTokenAuthenticationToken` is passed to `AuthenticationProvider` by `ProviderManager`( the default Implementation of `AuthenticationManager`)

 - For JWT authentication, `JwtAuthenticationProvider` is selected.
 It *decodes*, *verifies* and *validates* the **`Jwt`** using `JwtDecoder`.

-- If the authentication succeeds, the Authentication is set on the `SecurityContextHolder`
+- If the authentication succeeds, the Authentication is set on the `SecurityContextHolder`.

 - If the Authentication fails, `SecurityContextHolder` is cleared.

 Finally, Let move ahead with implementing the JWT Authentication.

 &nbsp;
 ## JWT Authentication in Spring Security

-.
 In order to implement it, we would require the following components —

 - **Authentication server** - we will use [Keycloak](https://www.keycloak.org/getting-started).
 It supports Oauth2.0.
 - **Resource Server** - We will create one using  a spring-boot application.